mhewedy/go-gistlog/README.md

 # go-gistlog

-Golang Library to use Github Gists as a simple NoSQL database, mainly for low-traffic logging purposes.
+A Golang Library uses Github Gists as a simple NoSQL database, mainly for low-traffic logging purposes.

 Each Gist created can have multiple files.
 So think in the gist as a **Database**, and in the file inside the gist as a **Table**.